caldeiroes

-surrounded by forests, rugged cliffs, and vast open plains, there's a sprawling settlement defined by a tangle of cobbled paths, sloping alleys, and homes built from a mix of scavenged wood, stone, and clay. caldeirões was founded near ancient ruins from a forgotten civilization, with weathered symbols and sculptures hinting at a time when magic was used freely and extravagantly. this closeness to ruins has led to an unusual amount of “ambient mana” in the area - a natural, faint magical energy lingering from ancient times, woven through the air like invisible, intangible dust.
+surrounded by rainforests, rugged cliffs, and vast open plains, there's a sprawling settlement defined by a tangle of cobbled paths, sloping alleys, and homes built from a mix of scavenged wood, stone, and clay. caldeirões was founded near ancient ruins from a forgotten civilization, with weathered symbols and sculptures hinting at a time when magic was used freely and extravagantly. this closeness to ruins has led to an unusual amount of "ambient mana" in the area - a natural, faint magical energy lingering from ancient times, woven through the air like invisible, intangible dust.

 outsiders view caldeirões with a mix of curiosity and caution; as some see it as a place of strange beauty, where survival demands skill, wit, and a whole lotta luck. but for locals, the town's harsh, mana-heavy air is both a blessing and a curse. this lingering mana has given rise to "weaving", a magical craft unique to caldeirões and now integral to its way of life.